 If building a brand is important to you, you need to share that information with your employer.
 It will likely create an issue in the future if they see your brand as a threat to theirs instead of the asset it could be.

-6) Do you have a support network?
+6) Do you have the guidance you need?